ultrazoid/Klapperen/README.md

 <h2>News</h2>
 <ul>
 <li>Klapperen is currently being rebuilt to use a new library system that is more extensive, and will contain a learning system</li>
-<li>If there are any people who are looking at collaborating with me on this could they please contact me.</li>
-<li>I am currently looking for people to create the tranlations of the responses once the std library has been made this will be in <code> *.csv </code> format</li>
-<li>I am also looking for ideas for responses etc. to include in the library</li>
-<li>Currently the library is being migrated to a new home.
-Please stay tuned</li>
 </ul>

 <h2>Current Known Issues and Solutions:</h2>